sskodje/wpfchrometabs-mvvm/README.md

  - Added support for styling the "new tab" button.
  - Added a property to change "new tab" button behavior between opening tabs in the background or foreground.
  - Added support for changing the tab overlap.
+ - Fixed an UI issue where "new tab" button was not visually disabled when command CanExecute was set to false.
+ -
 The demo project has also been updated to show how you can fully style the control by using your own templates.

 ##New in 1.1: